If you have a car accident claim that involves GEICO insurance, you probably want a big and fast settlement.

 She hired me as her attorney.

 A CT scan showed a C5-C6 small broad disc bulge more focal centrally where there may be a superimposed small central herniation entering the ventral aspect of the thecal with resulting mild impression upon the ventral surface of the cord.

 She had some numbness of her hand mostly in the radial nerve distribution.
 She claimed that this was a new injury.

 The impact was on the left driver side of the car.
 A neurosurgeon said that she had a questionable fracture on her lower jawbone (mandible) on the CT scan film.

 The same doctor noted that her lower back was tender.
 She was diagnosed with cervical radiculopathy, which is a pinched or irritated nerve in the neck causing pain, numbness, or weakness radiating into the chest or arm.

 The doctor gave her a neck collar to wear.
 She was told to not work for three days.
 The doctor prescribed medication (Vicodin) for her pain.

-The Liberty Mutual workers comp adjuster told me that they should be entitled to most of the settlement.
-My client had an attorney (us).
+The Liberty Mutual workers comp adjuster told me that they should be entitled to most of the GEICO car accident settlement.

 Florida’s workers compensation statute (law) required Liberty Mutual to reduce its lien by our attorney fees and costs.

 I also argued that Florida law required Liberty Mutual to reduce its lien significantly, because my client was not made whole.